-Caregivers can ease a baby’s discomfort and speed up healing with the following methods:
+Parents and caregivers can ease a baby’s discomfort and speed up healing with the following methods:

 - Move the child to a cool area at the first sign of a heat rash.

-- Keep the skin cool and dry.
+- Keep their skin cool and dry.

 - Apply a cool compress to the affected area.